marionettejs/backbone.marionette/docs/marionette.region.md

 views in your applications and layouts.
 They use a jQuery selector to show your views in the correct place.

-Using the `Layout` class you can create nested regions.
+Using the `LayoutView` class you can create nested regions.

 ## Documentation Index